-- Analyze story problems and number sentences to determine their mathematical demands and recognize student responses in terms of cognitive development.
+- Analyze story problems and number sentences to determine their mathematical demands and recognize how students' responses reflect their cognitive development.

 - Assess students’ thinking and design problems that will develop students’ understanding of concepts and skills.